henrypoydar/couchrest-rails/README.md

 * Initializer for use with a couchdb.yml configuration file
 * CouchDB specific rake tasks
+* Setup and teardown helpers for spec'ing and testing

 This plugin currently assumes your application only uses one CouchDB database.
 It does not interfere with the traditional relational database backend, so you can use that as a datastore alongside CouchDB if you want.
 (In fact, you'll have to unwire the requirement for a relational database if you don't want to use one.)